Lake Louise Hikes: 10 Trails We Recommend as Locals

 Celine passes a golden larch tree on the Sheol Valley hiking trail.

-One of the things we like best about the Sheol Valley Trail is that 99% of hikers who reach the top of Saddleback Pass turn around and hike back to Lake Louise.
+One of the things we like best about the Sheol Valley Trail is that almost every hiker who reaches the top of Saddleback Pass turns around and hikes back to Lake Louise.
 This means you’ll have this spectacular hike through a valley of Lake Louise mountains nearly all to yourself.

 The larch forest atop Saddleback Pass continues into the Sheol Valley Pass.
 If you are enjoying these Lake Louise hikes in fall, we recommend you at least walk the first little bit of the Sheol Valley Trail to enjoy even more golden larch trees with much smaller crowds.